aerogear-attic/aerogear-otp-js/README.md

-# AeroGear OTP.js
+# aerogear-otp-js - JavaScript One Time Password API

-## This is a working in progress
+A JavaScript library for generating one time passwords according to [RFC 4226.](http://tools.ietf.org/html/rfc4226).

 ## Getting started

 ### Use

-	String secret = "42";
+	String secret = "B2374TNIQ3HKC446"; //Base32
 	var totp = new Totp(secret);
 	totp.now(); //427773

-Note: not inevitable for your eyes to hurt
+For more details, please refer to our [documentation](http://aerogear.org/docs/specs/aerogear-security-otp/)